Catriona Wallace

 Catriona Wallace (born 1965 or 1966) is an Australian businesswoman, TV personality, and former police officer.
-She is a specialist in the field of the metaverse, artificial intelligence and the responsible use of technology.
+Her work involves the metaverse, artificial intelligence and the responsible use of technology.

-Wallace founded Flamingo AI in 2013 and is also the founder of Responsible Metaverse Alliance which was launched in 2022 to address potential safety and legal issues in the metaverse such as sexual harassment.
+Wallace founded Flamingo AI in 2013 and Responsible Metaverse Alliance in 2022.
 In March 2023, Wallace was announced as one of the new "Sharks" on Shark Tank on Network 10.

 Career

-Wallace joined the New South Wales Police Force at the age of 19, and worked as a police officer in Kings Cross and The Rocks during the 1980s.
+Catriona Wallace was born in 1965 or 1966.
+She joined the New South Wales Police Force at the age of 19, and worked as a police officer in Kings Cross and The Rocks during the 1980s.

-After almost four years of police work, Wallace left to complete an undergraduate degree in arts as well as a master's degree and a PhD (Doctor of Philosophy) at the University of New South Wales in 2007.
+After about four years of police work, Wallace left to complete an undergraduate degree in arts as well as a master's degree and a PhD (Doctor of Philosophy) at the University of New South Wales in 2007.
 Her PhD thesis explored the role of technology as a substitute for leadership.

 In 2005, Wallace co-founded the company Fifth Quadrant and research organisation ACA Research.

 Wallace founded Flamingo AI in 2014.
-In 2016, it became the second woman-led business ever to list on the Australian Stock Exchange.
+In 2016, it became the second woman-led business to be listed on the Australian Stock Exchange.
 The company developed chatbots for companies such as Credit Union Australia, Chubb Limited and AMP Limited.
 Wallace also held the position of the company's chief executive officer until February 2019 prior to the company offloading its assets and its sale to private investors in 2020.

-In 2015, Wallace spearheaded a project called The Ventura, a co-working space for female-led start-up businesses under three years old and less than $1 million in revenue.
-Companies were required to have a woman as its founder, co-founder or chief executive officer.
+In 2015, Wallace led The Ventura, a co-working space for female-led start-up businesses under three years old with less than $1 million in revenue.
+To be eligible, companies were required to have a woman as its founder, co-founder or chief executive officer.

 Wallace won the business and entrepreneur category at The Australian Financial Review Women of Influence Awards in 2018.
-Wallace was also inducted into the Royal Institution of Australia acknowledging her as one of Australia’s most pre-eminent scientists.
+Wallace was also inducted into the Royal Institution of Australia.

 In 2022, Wallace co-authored Checkmate Humanity: The How and Why of Responsible AI.

 Wallace is an adjunct professor at the University of New South Wales' Australian Graduate School of Management and a chair of Boab AI.
 She was previously a Director of the Garvan Institute, the Gradient Institute and a co-chair of Sir Richard Branson's The B Team.

-She is a regular contributor to discussions about artificial intelligence.

-In March 2023, Wallace was one of five new Australian "Sharks" announced for a new series of the Shark Tank TV series, a role that she originally declined when first approached: “I said, ‘I don’t behave like a shark, so no, I don’t think it’s for me.’”
-Wallace succeeded the original cast when the program returned in 2023.
+In March 2023, Wallace was one of five new Australian "Sharks" announced for a new series of the Shark Tank TV series, a role that she originally declined when first approached, saying "I don't behave like a shark, so no, I don't think it's for me".